IliaIdakiev/hg-resolvers/README.md

 # HG Resolvers

 Are you sick of the navigation blocking Angular resolvers.
 No problem... just use the hg-resolve component/directive for the different parts inside your component templates that need to load and present data and create reusable resolver directives that you can attach to the inidvidual resolve components/directives.
-You can also provide your cool loader to be visualized while loading the data or you can use the exported hg resolve component/directive (using `hgResolver`) with a template variable to be able to get access to the `isResolvedSuccessfully` variable.
+You can also provide your cool loader to be visualized while loading the data or you can use the exported hg resolve component/directive (using `hgResolver`) with a template variable to be able to get access to the state (Pending, Resolving, Settled, Errored, Completed) using  the variables - `isResolving`, `isSettled` and so on.
 You can also trigger a refresh on all of the resolvers by using the `resolve` method or `refresh$.next()` subject on the resolve component/directive or trigger a individual resolve by querying the directive with ViewChild and calling the `resolve()` method inside the template.
 You can also configure the resolvers to resolve automatically on stream emissions.
 For more info check out the [DEMO APP](https://stackblitz.com/github/IliaIdakiev/hg-resolvers) or look bellow.
 Happy coding!

 *NOTE: You can check the `src` folder of this repo for a more detailed explanation but the usage is as follows:*